Drywall and Ceiling Tile Installers - 47-2081.00

 • Coordinate work with drywall finishers who cover the seams between drywall panels.

-• Cut metal or wood framing, and trim to size, using cutting tools.
+• Cut metal or wood framing and trim to size, using cutting tools.

 • Fit and fasten wallboard or drywall into position on wood or metal frameworks, using glue, nails, or screws.